-- be in writing, accompanied by the appropriate fee - be made by you and not a third party - clearly state the grounds on which the appeal is being made.
+- be in writing, accompanied by the appropriate fee - be made by you and not a third party

+• clearly state the grounds on which the appeal is being made.

 You will have 21 days from the date of your referral report being issued by RICS to appeal.
-Details of how to appeal are on rics.org/ assessment
+Details of how to appeal are available at the Assessment applications web page.